nRF Connect SDK Intermediate

 6.4 Add the custom driver as a subdirectory of the sensor driver.

-Create drivers/sensor/Kconfig and add following code snippet
+Create drivers/sensor/Kconfig and add the following code snippet

 if SENSOR